sadielbartholomew/cylc/doc/src/introduction/how-cylc-works.rst

 .. _fig-dep-one:

 .. figure:: ../graphics/png/orig/dep-one-cycle.png
    :align: center
-    :figclass: align-center

    A single cycle point dependency graph for a simple suite.
    The dependency graph for a single forecast cycle point of a simple example suite.
 Tasks *a*, *b*, and *c* represent forecast models, *d*, *e* and *f* are post processing or product generation tasks, and *x* represents external data that the upstream forecast model depends on.

 .. _fig-time-one:

 .. figure:: ../graphics/png/orig/timeline-one.png
    :align: center
-    :figclass: align-center

    A single cycle point job schedule for real time operation.
    The optimal job schedule for two consecutive cycle points of our example suite during real time operation, assuming that all tasks trigger off upstream tasks finishing completely.
 The horizontal extent of a task bar represents its execution time, and the vertical blue lines show when the external driving data becomes available.

 :ref:`Figure X <fig-time-one>` shows the optimal job schedule for two consecutive cycle points of the example suite in real time operation, given